lwxbkr/homepage/content/home/people.md

 	position = "Graduate student"
 	image = "zhanglin.JPG"
 	email = "zhanglin@student.cup.edu.cn"
-	description =  "2015/9~2019/6, A bachelor with a major in Resource Exploration Engineering at China University of Petroleum (East China);2019/9~, A postgraduate with a major in Geological Resources and Geological Engineering at China University of Petroleum (Beijing)"
+	description =  "2015/9~2019/6, A bachelor with a major in Resource Exploration Engineering at China University of Petroleum (East China);2019/9~, A postgraduate with a major in Geological Resources and Geological Engineering at China University of Petroleum (Beijing)."

 [[member]]
 	id = "Xiang Hua"
 	position = "Graduate student"
 	image = "huaxiang.jpg"
 	email = "1124810902@qq.com"
-	description = "I am interested in how geologic hazards happen and i hope i can do my best to prevent geologic hazards as many as possible in the future.In my free time, i like to watch moives and listen to music."
+	description = "I am interested in how geologic hazards happen and i hope i can do my best to prevent geologic hazards as many as possible in the future.
+In my free time, i like to watch moives and listen to music."

 [[member]]
 	id = "Baotong Chen"
 	position = "Graduate student"
 	image = "chenbaotong1.png"
 	email = "245230068@qq.com"
-	description = "Graduate student of China University of Petroleum (Beijing) is studying.My motto is to work hard and to be an honest man.I have been looking for opportunities to improve myself.And I like to listen to music when I'm alone."
+	description = "Graduate student of China University of Petroleum (Beijing).
+My motto is to work hard and to be an honest man.
+I have been looking for opportunities to improve myself.
+And I like to listen to music when I'm alone."

 [[member]]
 	id = "Wenxin Liu"